patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-27-visualization-trick.md

 [Datashader](https://datashader.org/) is a fantastic project that supports other visualizations using the same principle of pixel-level aggregation of data prior to visualization.
 It integrates well with PyData tools (`pandas`, `dask`, etc.) and other tools within the larger [HoloViz](https://holoviz.org/) project.
 If that works for you, then you should absolutely take advantage.

 However, Datashader isn't always an option.
-For example, my workflows primarily involve non-Python tools like Spark and Snowflake.
+For example, my workflows primarily involve non-Python tools like Spark, Snowflake, and Postgres.
 The technique described above allows me to efficiently and natively perform aggregations and visualize the results.